LesleyLai/blog/contents/blog/2023_life_upfate/en.md

 ## After I went back to China

 I was still optimistic when I went back to China.
 My COVID-induced mental health condition immediately improved as I reunited with my family.
 I also swiftly found a job (though officially an _intern_).
 I still wanted to stay connected with the programming community, so I tried my best to attend meetups and conferences.
-I even gave a [lightning talk](https://youtu.be/EwC8JIJqlMc?si=Rc19yOBfGRVz4gHE) at CppCon 2021.
-I also continue to organize my weekly [Graphics Programming Virtual Meetup](https://www.meetup.com/graphics-programming-virtual-meetup/) till this day.
+I even gave a [lightning talk](https://youtu.be/EwC8JIJqlMc?si=Rc19yOBfGRVz4gHE) at CppCon 2021 despite the time difference.
+I also continue to organize my weekly [Graphics Programming Virtual Meetup](https://www.meetup.com/graphics-programming-virtual-meetup/) to this day.

 Originally, I intended to return to the university in the summer of 2022.
 However, unforeseen family circumstances have compelled me to postpone my plans once again.
 At that time, I pondered the idea of not getting back at all.
 However, the university degree still needs to be solved.
-With the degree gatekeeping everywhere in China, it is hard for me to find any job other than "internships."
+With the degree gatekeeping everywhere in China, it is hard for me to find any job besides "internships."

 ## First Half of 2023